-Read this package Complete the Notice of Application and Affidavit of the Applicant Get supporting documents Make 3 copies of the application and supporting documents Bring to court to sign with the clerks File 1 copy with the court, serve 1 copy to the Crown, keep 1 copy (details starting on page 6) At Court if Crown agreeing then Judge will make order.
-If Crown not agreeing, then a hearing will be booked.
+- □ Read this package. - Complete the Notice of Application and Affidavit of the Applicant - Get supporting documents. - □ Make 3 copies of the application and supporting documents. - □ Bring to court to sign with the clerks. - File 1 copy with the court, serve 1 copy to the Crown, keep 1 copy (details starting on page 6) - □ At Court, if the Crown agrees, then the Justice will make an order.
+If the Crown does not agree, then a hearing will be booked.

-When can I ask a judge to appoint a lawyer for me?
+When can I ask a Justice to appoint a lawyer for me?